Headhunted to Another World: Merchants

 Sylphid's sadistic, greedy and cunning half-brother, who is half nāga.
 He becomes a major obstacle after Uchimura's promotion to Supreme Tenno of the Demon Army drives him into improving its provisioning, only to find that the Trading Guild, which Viper took over, is stockpiling food supplies to sell them on the black market at his own prices.
 Uchimura, however, outwits him by supplying the public markets with an alternative food source, thus forcing the merchants dealing with Viper out of their expected revenues.
 This, in addition to Uchimura's revelation of his brutal abuse of his aide Neia, and Neia's father sabotaging Viper's supply line in return for his daughter's safety, drives them into electing a new head for the Guild, and Viper is arrested for his underhanded dealings.
-However, soon after he is slain in his cell by Vahn during his mission to kidnap his sister Ulmandra for Buzzan after his shady business practices incurred the usurper emperor's displeasure.
+However, soon after he is slain in his cell by Vahn during his mission to kidnap his sister Ulmandra for Buzzan after Viper's shady business practices incurred the usurper emperor's displeasure.